artch/angular-route-segment/README.md

 <script src="//cdnjs.cloudflare.com/ajax/libs/angular-route-segment/1.2.3/angular-route-segment.min.js"></script>
 ```

-Tested with AngularJS 1.1.5 and 1.2.0rc1 (you must include `ngRoute` module in 1.2.x!).
+Tested with AngularJS 1.1.5, 1.2.16 and 1.3.0-beta.7.

 Overview
 --------

 This library is intended to provide the lacking functionality of nested routing to AngularJS applications.
-It is widely known, there are no ways to keep the page state unchanged when only a part of it should be updated via routing mechanics - the `$route` service re-creates the whole scope after a route is changed, losing its state completely. **route-segment** gives you a way to handle this.
+It is widely known, there are no ways to keep the parent state unchanged when children are updated via routing mechanics - the `$route` service re-creates the whole scope after a route is changed, losing its state completely. **route-segment** gives you a way to handle this.

 The library provides two pieces of code: `$routeSegment` service and `app-view-segment` directive.
 Both are placed in their own modules which you must include as dependencies in your app module: